 2. Null DC

 This will be the best emulator to consider if you want to play all the Dreamcast games through a single emulator.
-And it also lets you play all the commercial games build for Dreamcast.
+And it also lets you play all the commercial games built for Dreamcast.

-Just like DEmul, Null DC uses a plug-in system to offer you a great sound, graphics, memory cards, and reading games experience.
+Just like DEmul, Null DC uses a plug-in system to offer you great sound, graphics, memory cards, and reading games experience.

 It was first released in February 2006, and its last version was released in August 2011.
 The developers no longer support this emulator and luckily, no issue has been reported for Null DC after 2011.